ZenithVal/OSCLeash/README.md

 If the values are below the deadzones or _IsGrabbed is false, send 0s for the OSC values once to stop movement.

+##

+For setup questions/support feel free to shoot me a DM or ask in #OSC-Talkin in [my Discord](https://discord.gg/7VAm3twDyy)

 <br/>

 ## Known issue & Xbox input Workaround.